-US Dollar Accounts and Debit CardsBack in 2009, I checked with the bank I now do business with, Philippine National Bank (PNB).
-I could get a secured credit card with my US dollar account, but no debit card.
-This is understandable because most businesses deal with pesos only and I have yet to find an ATM that dispenses US dollars.
-I think I may be able to get a regular credit card (unsecured) now but I need debit cards, not credit cards.
+Back in 2009, I checked with the bank I did business with back then, Philippine National Bank (PNB).
+I could get a secured credit card for my dollar account, but no debit card.
+That was understandable because most businesses dealt with pesos only.
+ATMs in the Philippines dispense pesos only.
+I think I can get a regular, unsecured credit card now but I only need a debit card.

-This is the primary reason I no longer wanted any credit or debit cards from the US.
+This is the main reason I no longer wanted any debit or credit cards from the United States when I moved here.
 I can’t count how many times I had to call my former bank after attempting to use a local ATM.
 I also needed an account I could use with PayPal, that I had access to in the Philippines.

-If I’m trying to pay for something that only accepts PayPal and it’s short a few dollars, the rest will automatically be pulled from the bank account if there’s money in that account.
-Since I keep track of how much is in PayPal and in UnionBank at all time, I never have any issues.
+If I’m trying to pay for something that only accepts PayPal and it’s short a few dollars, the rest will automatically be pulled from the bank account.
+Since I keep track of how much is in PayPal and in UnionBank at all times, I never have any issues.